-I then noticed Lucy sitting at her desk quietly drawing in her art pad.
-Having had time to reflect on the situation, something told me I needed to make reparations for my earlier parental meltdown.
-I knew I had handled the situation poorly and I wanted to try to acknowledge her feelings post event.
+After the nappy change, both girls went back to the rumpus room to play.
+After a while I noticed my daughter sitting at her desk quietly drawing in her art pad.
+Having had time to reflect on the situation, I knew I needed to make reparations for my earlier parental meltdown.
+I knew I had handled the situation poorly and I wanted to apologise and try to acknowledge her feelings post event.

-At this point, Lucy stopped her drawing and stood up on her chair reaching up for me to pick her up.
+At this point, she stopped her drawing and stood up on her chair reaching up for me to pick her up.
 She then wrapped her arms around my neck and squeezed me hard into her with her little fingers.